 The goal of stomach ulcer treatments is to help reduce pain and inflammation in the digestive tract, boost the immune system to fight H. pylori bacteria, prevent complications, and lower the chance for future ulcers from forming or returning.

 Today, conventional treatment options for stomach ulcers include:

 - Stopping use of NSAIDs, alcohol and cigarettes.

-- Your doctor might also prescribe other medications to reduce stomach acid and coat and protect your ulcer, such as proton pump inhibitors (PPIs), histamine blockers, H2-receptor antagonists like Ranitidine or the protectant sucralfate (Carafate).
-However, ultimately you want to manage your symptoms naturally long-term instead of relying on medications since these aren’t always a long-term fix.
+- Your doctor might also prescribe other medications to reduce stomach acid and coat and protect your ulcer, such as proton pump inhibitors, histamine blockers, H2-receptor antagonists like Ranitidine or the protectant sucralfate (Carafate).
+However, ultimately you want to manage your symptoms naturally long term instead of relying on medications since these aren’t always long-term fixes.

 - Acid-blocking medications may also be given intravenously in severe cases.